hughbris/grav-plugin-sqlite/README.md

 Methods available:

 * `queryResultObject(query, params)`.
-Returns an instance of the [SQLite3Result class](https://php.net/manual/en/class.sqlite3result.php). *Note that this has limited use within Twig it only supports incremental access to this object **and** because Twig has no `while` construct.* The utility method `queryResultArray`, with the same parameters, wraps this method and loads an array for use in Twig.
-The `queryResultObject` method by itself is mainly likely to be useful from PHP.
+Returns an instance of the [SQLite3Result class](https://php.net/manual/en/class.sqlite3result.php). *Note that this class has limited use within Twig because it only supports incremental access to result rows **and** because Twig has no `while` construct.* The utility method `queryResultArray`, with the same parameters, wraps this method and loads an array for use in Twig.
+The `queryResultObject` method by itself is more likely to be useful from PHP, if at all.
 * `queryResultArray(query, params)`.
-Returns a zero-indexed array of result rows from a PDO query (`query`) with placeholder parameters (`$params`).
+Returns a zero-indexed array of result rows from a PDO query (`query`) with placeholder parameters (`params`).
 Each returned row is an associative array of `columnName`-indexed values.
-It is useful if you want more/*ad hoc* control of data display, or to access data from Twig templates rather than in the page content using shortcodes.
+It is useful if you want more control of data display, or to access data from Twig templates rather than in the page content using shortcodes.

 #### Example